Gluten-Free Sauerkraut Balls - Pyrizhky

 The bread has a great texture, and they're easy to make.

 NOTE: I've since developed a keto version of this recipe, and they're even better than this version!
 While I'll keep this recipe up for posterity / in case it better serves anyone's dietary needs, I definitely recommend taking a look a my Keto Sauerkraut Buns recipe on my new low carb blog.
 Better taste, texture, AND far less effort to make!

-Looking for more appetizers with some international flair?
-I've got you...
+Looking for more recipes with an international flair?
+I’ve got you covered...

 Share the Love!

 Also, be sure to subscribe to my free email newsletter, so you never miss out on any of my nonsense.